 F) Additionally, we need to boost the autofocus by selecting the appropriate “Boost Mode.”
 There are a couple of ways to do this, one is to tap the top front button (the Fn3 button) right next to the lens mount until you see “PERFORMANCE BOOST/AF” show up on the back LCD.
 The other way to set this is to go into the Set Up menu (it has a wrench icon), then select “POWER MANAGEMENT” and then “PERFORMANCE” and then “BOOST” and then finally select “AF PRIORITY.”
 That second methods seem ridiculous as the thing you want is so far down in the menu so the first method is much easier.
 Note that I pretty much always have the AF in BOOST mode so this is not something I worry about.

 G) Finally, go into the AF/MF menu again and make sure the “AF-C CUSTOM SETTINGS” are set according to the subject you are trying to track.
-For example if you subject is suddenly appears off the top of a jump then set this to Option #4.
+For example if your subject suddenly appears off the top of a jump then set this to Option #4.
 If the subject is moving erratically and also accelerating and decelerating, as with a tennis player, then Option #5 is a better setting.
 Learning which of these modes to use in which situations takes time.
 You might even need to go in and set up your own Custom AF-C setting, which is possible with Option #6 in this menu.
 Note that I have my GFX 100 set up so that by swiping right on the LCD screen this menu shows up right away and I don’t have to hunt for it–this is a key shortcut for making the most of the GFX 100’s AF-C options.

-Note: The settings I have outlined here are also the same settings to squeeze the best AF performance out of the FUJIFILM X-T3, X-H1, X-PRO 3 and all of Fujifilm’s other cameras as well.
+Note: The settings I have outlined here are also the same settings to squeeze the best AF performance out of the FUJIFILM X-T4, X-T3, X-H1, X-PRO 3 and all of Fujifilm’s other cameras as well.

 Ok, that’s it.
 Now the camera can track subjects much more accurately than would be the case when just flipping the AF switch to AF-C. Of course, for most of us, having to change all of these settings every time we wanted to photograph something that moves would be a royal pain.
 Luckily, the GFX 100, like all of the Fujifilm cameras have a plethora of custom settings for various buttons on the camera body.
 Since I have the Boost mode set for AF all the time and have a quick shortcut to access the AF-C settings (with the finger swipe detailed above) all I have to do to switch over the AF for tracking subjects is move the AF Mode dials to C, kick the frames per second into high gear via the Drive button and then select ZONE or WIDE TRACKING.